joecerniglia/vinho/README.md

-# Wines of the vinho verde region of Portugal a
+# Wines of the vinho verde region of Portugal